 Battery waste is a significant environmental issue.
 Discarded batteries can release toxic heavy metals (i.e. lead, mercury, cadmium) into landfills, polluting soil and water, and can cause fires in waste facilities, endangering lives and costing millions.
-In order to ensure these are disposed of safely our EH&S Hazardous Waste Program provides collection and recycling services for on campus departments and units for a fee.
+In order to ensure these are disposed of safely our EH&S Hazardous Waste Program provides collection and recycling services for on campus departments.

-- Tape all battery (except Alkaline) terminals with non-conductive clear tape or individually bag each battery.
+- Tape all lithium battery terminals with non-conductive clear tape or individually bag each battery.

 - Note: Lithium batteries may spark and cause fires if damaged or the terminal ends touch.
 For any fires call 911!